 Which airlines fly out of Paine Field Airport?

-Two airlines fly from Paine Field: Alaska and United.
+One airline flies from Paine Field: Alaska.
 Alaska flights began March 4, 2019.
-United service started March 31, 2019.
 The number of allowed commercial flights from Paine Field remains 24 departures and arrivals each day.
-Due to COVID-19 demand for flights was drastically reduced and flight schedules were adjusted by the airlines accordingly.

 Where can I fly from Paine Field Airport?

 Alaska offers flights to a dozen destinations from Paine Field.
 Please contact the airline for information on current destinations and flight schedules, as this information regularly changes.
 Some of the destinations reached by Alaska include Los Angeles, San Francisco, Las Vegas, Boise, Spokane, Palm Springs, San Diego, Phoenix, and Tucson.

 How does Paine Field compare to SeaTac Airport?